 - unusual weight gain or loss

 You should be aware that Suboxone is a controlled substance and classified as a schedule three (III) prescription drug.
 Such a drug has an accepted medical use.
 However, the drug can cause physical or psychological dependence.
-Use of the drug can also involve abuse and overuse.
+The continues use of the drug can also lead to abuse and overuse.

 Special rules apply to how a doctor can prescribe a schedule three (III) drug and how a pharmacist can dispense it.
 A doctor must first get special training and certification available through the U.S. federal government before the doctor can prescribe this drug and prescribe it for opioid dependence only.

 Are Painful Muscle Spasms an Anecdotal Side Effect?